ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ```
 {: codeblock}

-It is possible for an action to be synchronous on some inputs and asynchronous on others as shown in the following example.
+It is possible for an Action to be synchronous on some inputs and asynchronous on others as shown in the following example.
 ```
   function main(params) {
       if (params.payload) {